telerik/winforms-docs/calendar/localization/properties-that-can-be-localized.md

 ---
-title: Properties that can be localized
+title: Properties that can be Localized
 page_title: Properties that can be localized | UI for WinForms Documentation
 description: Properties that can be localized
 slug: winforms/calendar/localization/properties-that-can-be-localized